jegelstaff/formulize-android/Notes.md

 ### Cache the menu links retrieved from the server for better performance
 * When the user logs in, it should first query the contents of the cache for the list of applications
 * Then retrieve the results from network asynchronously, and update the list if there are changes compared to the cache.

+### Take advantage of Fragments in Android to show a side bar of applications in the screen view on tablets?

 ## Completed Tasks
 * Have a activity for setting up multiple Formulize sites: